Louisiana Online Gambling | Is Gambling in Louisiana Legal?

 Although the online gambling option is legal in almost every state in the Union, Louisiana still considers the sports gambling hit to be a game of chance.
 With the ability to uphold state law on the matter, lawmakers would need to present a house bill for discussion on amending the current law banning fantasy sports.
 With many residents choosing to risk playing on offshore sites, perhaps there will be a change sooner than later for the future of Louisiana’s online gambling options.

 The state of Louisiana does not authorize or license any casinos over the web.
 Louisiana is one of the only states that does not permit its residents to wager on games of skill either.
 Although the interactive puzzle games prove to rely more on a player’s knowledge than chance, the state does not allow any form of gambling over the web.
-The only exemption is online pari-mutuel wagers through horse and greyhound racing sites.
+The only exemption is online pari-mutuel wagers through horse racing sites.
 For now, residents must choose to commute to a brick and mortar establishment to seek casino-style gaming.